henry2016/Get-Clean-Data/CodeBook.md

 	- "Mean" indicates an arithmetic mean.
 	- "Std" indicates a standard deviation.
 - An optional axis identifier for a component of a 3-D vector; either "X", "Y", or "Z".

+So, for instance, the variable name "freqDomainBodyAccJerkMagMean represents an average of a scaled, frequency-domain-analyzed signal corresponding to a mean magnitude of the jerk (time derivative of acceleration) attributable to the subject's motion.

 #### Names